SAVE HOURS WEAVING IN ENDS

-What you need to do is to crochet “in” the ends – while crocheting.
-This means that you let the thread follow along with you when crocheting.
+What you need to do is to crochet “over” the ends – while crocheting.
+This means that you let the yarn tail follow along with you when crocheting.

 There is some technique to doing this.
 You have to get used to hold the crochet project in a way that keeps the yarn ends running along with it.
 But when you get used to it, it will save you hours!

 HOW LONG SHOULD THE ENDS BE?